VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

     plt.ylim([0,1])
 ```

-## Scenario 1
+## First scenario

-We will use the first reward function `get_cost` and assume that Tom and Anna do not change their preferences over time and see what happens to user engagement as we learn.
-We will also see what happens when there is no learning.
-We will use the "no learning" case as our baseline to compare to.
+First, we use the first reward function `get_cost` and assume that Tom and Anna do not change their preferences over time to see what happens to user engagement as we learn.
+Then, we see what happens when there is no learning.
+We use the no learning case as our baseline comparison.

 ### With learning